 Healthcare and Insurances

-In accordance with Brazilian Labor Law, after each period of 12 months worked, employees are entitled to a 30 calendar-day paid vacation, which must be taken within the subsequent period of 12 months, in the period that is most convenient to the employer.
-The Labor Reform allows the split of the vacation period, provided that the employee agrees.
+After each period of 12 months worked, employees are entitled to a 30 calendar-day paid vacation, which must be taken within the subsequent period of 12 months, in the period that is most convenient to the employer.
+The Labour Reform allows the split of the vacation period, provided that the employee agrees.
 The vacation period can be taken in up to three periods, one of which cannot be less than 14 days and the others cannot be less than 5 days each.
 Moreover, the vacation period cannot start 2 days before a holiday or a weekend.
-Additionally, note that the employee may “sell” 1/3 (one-third) of his/her vacation period.
+Additionally, note that the employee may “sell” 1/3 of his/her vacation period.
 The vacation remuneration corresponds to the monthly salary plus 1/3 of the employee’s monthly salary as vacation bonus.

 Pensions: Mandatory and Typically Provided

 According to the new rules (effective 13 November 2019), to be eligible to receive the retirement pension, male individuals must be at least 65 years old and have paid a minimum of 240 monthly contributions to INSS.
 Females must be at least 62 years old and have paid a minimum of 180 monthly contributions to INSS.
 In addition, retirement is no longer based solely on the length of service; nowadays individuals must have met the minimum age mentioned above to be eligible for the retirement pension.